Introduction

 Day 1:

 After security and a short refreshment stop, we were called to board our 787-9 Dreamliner Turkish Airlines flight to Istanbul.
-It was a modern plane, spotlessly clean with great food (chicken or fish with rice and vegetables and a small pudding served with a soft drink, tea or wine.
-After leaving Heathrow slightly late we made up good time and landed half an hour early arriving at a new modern terminal in Istanbul.
+It was a modern plane, spotlessly clean with great food (chicken or fish with rice and vegetables and a small pudding served with a soft drink, tea or wine).
+After leaving Heathrow slightly late, we made up good time and landed half an hour early arriving at a new modern terminal in Istanbul.
 We were grateful to be met on arrival by a Kirker Escort driver who sped us on our way in a private air-conditioned vehicle to the 5* Four Seasons Hotel Istanbul at the Bosphorus.
 We stepped off our transfer to be met by friendly smiling staff who whisked our luggage off to our rooms while we checked in quickly.

 Day 2:

 We did a complete hotel tour of the different rooms types available from Presidential suites with 3 balconies overlooking the Hagia Sophia mosque and city.
-We then ventured into the Grand Bazaar with our tour guide before going back to the hotel to change for dinner back out in Istanbul at the Perla Palace Hotel where the Netflix show; ‘Midnight at the Perla Palace’ was filmed and where Agatha Christie once stayed.
+We then ventured into the Grand Bazaar with our tour guide before going back to the hotel to change for dinner back out in Istanbul at the Pera Palace Hotel where the Netflix show; ‘Midnight at the Pera Palace’ was filmed and where Agatha Christie once stayed.
 You can also stay in the Suite she slept in!!
 All this comes complete with a ride in the 1st electric wooden escalator in the country installed in 1852 (only 3 years after the electric one in the Eiffel tower!)
-We were hosted for dinner by the Perla Palace hotel team in the lovely wood panelled Agatha restaurant whose food should have been Michelin starred.
-The Turkish tea ending another full packed day of sightseeing and exploring this beautiful city and having the most wonderful food.
+We were hosted for dinner by the Pera Palace hotel team in the lovely wood panelled Agatha restaurant whose food should have been Michelin starred.
+The Turkish tea ended another full packed day of sightseeing and exploring this beautiful city and having the most wonderful food.
 Kirker Holidays and their Turkey team really do pull out all the stops for you to be fully immersed in the destination you stay in.

 Day 3:

 Today was a 9am departure after a lovely breakfast to have a walking tour through Istiklal Street in the centre of Istanbul.
-We were shown local churches with stunning stained-glass windows before going back to the Perla palace Hotel again for a refreshment stop.
+We were shown local churches with stunning stained-glass windows before going back to the Pera palace Hotel again for a refreshment stop.
 Before going onto the Orient Occidental Hotel part of the Autograph collection for another hosted lunch on a rooftop restaurant again with Michelin star food.
-We then went to the sister property Orient Bank Hotel for a guided tour of the room.
-It even had a speakeasy jazz club complete with private dining room which could be hired for dinner before seeing the jazz club bands play.
+We then went to the sister property, Orient Bank Hotel, for a guided tour of the room.
+It even had a speakeasy jazz club complete with a private dining room which could be hired for dinner before seeing the jazz club bands play.
 We then walked down to the port of Istanbul to be met by our own private yacht.
 We whisked off up the Bosporus river; passing summer palaces, the ornate Egyptian consulate and passing under two suspension bridges designed by the same architect who built the Severn bridge in Wales, Gilbert Roberts!

 Day 4:

 Packed and out of the hotel by 6.30am with a croissant in hand and a black coffee, we left the luxurious hotel which had become our home for the last 3 nights.
-It was very sad to say goodbye to an amazing team of staff who looked after us and who's hospitality knew no bounds...
+It was very sad to say goodbye to an amazing team of staff who looked after us and whose hospitality knew no bounds...
 We had a short transfer back to Istanbul Airport for our 9.40am flight to Kayseri Airport to be met on arrival after an hour flight by Benjamin; a local guide who was born in Cappadocia.
 We then travelled through two regions of Cappadocia.
 Stopping in the Devrent Valley for photos of the breathtaking views and whimsical rock formations, then onto lunch at the Sultan Cave Suite Restaurant.
 After an amazing lunch, we travelled onto the Goreme open air museum; a UNESCO world heritage site featuring over 2000 cave churches and cave frescoes.
-We then checked in to the Avant-garde Refined Cave Hotel.
-After we were greeted with an effortless check in, we were welcomed again by smiling staff who then let us to our rooms with comfortable beds and a huge walk-in shower.
+We then checked in to the Avantgarde Refined Cave Hotel.
+After we were greeted with an effortless check in, we were welcomed again by smiling staff who then led us to our rooms with comfortable beds and a huge walk-in shower.
 It was certainly an amazing experience staying in a Cave Suite.

 That evening we had dinner at the Argos Hotel; a luxury boutique hotel with 77 individual cave rooms of various types with an amazing menu.
 The hotel cave rooms even included one with a private pool and another with its own Jacuzzi!
 After dinner we went back to our hotel for an early night's sleep!